priyom/calanderd/README.md

 Calander daemon (c).
 This will get from the web API all the upcoming calendar events and spam them into IRC as time comes.

-This uses https://github.com/martynsmith/node-irc (so npm install irc) and https://github.com/moment/moment (npm install --save moment).
+This uses https://github.com/martynsmith/node-irc (so npm install irc).

 This also uses https://github.com/fent/irc-colors.js (npm install irc-colors) to display schedule colored announcement in the channel.
 This can be disabled by going into config.js and setting config.color to false.